Helther/Trigonometrix/README.md

 * accuracy tests over the large range of arguments for diffrent implementations over 1e+6+ runs
 * speed tests over the large range of arguments for different implementations over 1e+6+ runs
 * both random and fixed argument values versions of same tests
-* accuracy tests for different degrees of polinomial approximation
+* accuracy tests for different degrees of polinomial approximation and table sizes

 Results of test run perfomed with clang-11 and gcc-10 with -O3 option(w/o fast math optimization) are saved in [test_results.txt](test_results.txt)